Chart Color Schemes

 Health performance in St Marys - North St Marys is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-North St Marys faces significant health challenges with common health conditions prevalent among its population.
-Approximately 48% (~8,990 people) have private health cover, lower than the national average of 55.3%.
+North St Marys faces significant health challenges with common health conditions prevalent, particularly among older age cohorts.
+Approximately 48% of its total population (~8,990 people) have private health cover, compared to the national average of 55.3%.

-The most common medical conditions are asthma and mental health issues, affecting 8.7 and 8.4% of residents respectively.
-Conversely, 67.6% claim to be free from medical ailments compared to 69.7% across Greater Sydney.
-The area has 14.0% (2,618 people) aged 65 and over, with health outcomes among seniors requiring more attention than the broader population.
+The most common medical conditions are asthma and mental health issues, impacting 8.7 and 8.4% of residents respectively.
+However, 67.6% of residents declare themselves completely clear of medical ailments, compared to 69.7% across Greater Sydney.
+The area has 14.0% of residents aged 65 and over (2,618 people).
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health